dainn67/Blood_Donation/README.md

 # Blood_Donation_Project.

-Blood donation project by K66 ICT students in HUST, VietNam
+Blood donation project by K66 and K64 ICT students in HUST, VietNam

 The project use ReactJS library for front-end development and NodeJS for back-end